Vitaly Balasanyan: Security Council

 In November 2016, Balasanyan was appointed secretary of the National Security Council of the Republic of Artsakh.
 President Bako Sahakyan dismissed him from his post in November 2019.

-On December 2, 2020, in the aftermath of the 2020 Nagorno-Karabakh War, President Harutyunyan appointed Balasanyan to the office of Secretary of the National Security Council.
-On December 16, the President announced that all security-related decisions would have to be approved by the Security Council․ Balasanyan announced a number of reforms, including the subordination of Artsakh's armed forces to the Security Council and the closing of religious organizations not related to the Armenian Apostolic Church.
+On 2 December 2020, in the aftermath of the 2020 Nagorno-Karabakh War, President Harutyunyan appointed Balasanyan to the office of Secretary of the National Security Council.
+On 16 December, the President announced that all security-related decisions would have to be approved by the Security Council․ Balasanyan announced a number of reforms, including the subordination of Artsakh's armed forces to the Security Council and the closing of religious organizations not related to the Armenian Apostolic Church.
 He also stated that the Republic of Artsakh would recover by diplomatic means the parts of the Askeran and Hadrut regions lost in the 2020 Nagorno-Karabakh War.
 Since taking the post of Secretary of the Security Council, he has occasionally been referred to in the Armenian press as the de facto leader of Artsakh.

 Balasanyan was dismissed from the office on 7 January 2023 and replaced by Ararat Melkumyan.

+Legal issues

+In February 2023, a month after Balasanyan's dismissal from the office of head of the National Security Council, the general prosecutor's office of Artsakh announced that a criminal case had been initiated "involving" Balasanyan, without revealing the charges or whether Balasanyan himself was being charged.
+On 14 July 2023, Balasanyan was arrested from his home in Askeran on charges of committing violence against a representative of the government.
+He was released three days later.

 Criticism

-Balasanyan has been criticized for his Russian patronage, as well as his harsh treatment of journalists.
+Balasanyan has been criticized for his alleged Russian patronage, as well as his harsh treatment of journalists.